-Inflammation is typically associated with injuries, and wound healing.
+Inflammation is commonly associated with injuries and wound healing.
 Although, pain, swelling, redness, and heat are signs of inflammation we’re all familiar with, there may be symptoms you’re not aware it.
 It’s important to recognize the ways in which inflammation manifests, and deal with it before it becomes a raging fire.
 Inflammation is the body’s way of protecting itself, which is a good thing, until it isn’t.

 What Is Inflammation?

 Inflammation is an immune response to a perceived threat, including infections, injuries, and any type of illness.
 Ideally, the inflammatory response should initiate healing and subside when the threat is over.
 Problems occur when the inflammatory process doesn’t turn off, and smolders out of control, eventually manifesting as painful symptoms that can degrade quality of life.

 It can take years for signs and symptoms of inflammation to manifest, when in reality the inflammation has been brewing for years, until it finally reaches a tipping point.
 This is why inflammation is referred to as the silent, or secret, killer.
 Many inflammatory conditions are treated with over-the-counter remedies and prescription drugs (that are by the way inflammatory) without much thought to what the underlying cause could be.
 Symptom-relief rules.